sallyom/docker/docs/reference/run.md

 ["clean up (--rm)"](#clean-up-rm).
 Setting both `--restart` and `--rm` results in an error.

-### Exit Status
+## Exit Status

-A non-zero exit code of a container will give information about why the container exited.
-When a container exits with non-zero because of an error from the contained command, the exit codes follow the `chroot` exit code standard:
+The exit code from `docker run` will give information about why the container failed to run or why it exited.
+When `docker run` exits with non-zero, the exit codes follow the `chroot` exit code standard:

 ```
 Exit status:

-125 if `docker daemon` itself fails
+125 if DOCKER DAEMON itself fails
-126 if COMMAND is found but cannot be invoked
+126 if CONTAINED COMMAND is found but cannot be invoked
-127 if COMMAND cannot be found
+127 if CONTAINED COMMAND cannot be found
-the exit status of COMMAND otherwise
+the exit status of CONTAINED COMMAND otherwise
 ```

     $ docker run --foo busybox; echo $?